CSI 3334: Data structures, Fall 2021

 - standard algorithms to operate on data structures, including searching and sorting

 - analysis of algorithms for time and space complexity

 - data abstraction (separation of interface and implementation)

 This is a difficult course.
 My recommendation is to attend lectures, study hard, start projects early, and seek help from the professor when you need it.

 You should come to class having watched the lecture videos for the week.
 Come prepared with questions about the material.
 We will use class time to discuss the material (based on your questions), as well as work on the in-class activities, class programming projects, class homework, etc.

 We will use Canvas to organize our course material.
 There you will find links to lectures, all the work we will do in the course, as well as discussions.

-This course benefits from the TA help of TBA.
+This course benefits from the TA help of Agm Islam.
 While TAs assist in grading assignments, for this course they do not assist in lecturing, helping students with assignments, or helping students with projects.
 Please talk with Dr. Hamerly for any assistance in the course.

 The course activity is organized by week on Canvas.